AND REGISTERED NAMES

-About trademarks and registered names
+Confused about trademarks and registered company names?

 Are Novanym names trademarked?